bitfocus/companion-module-analogway-awj/HELP.md

 	What is it about: In WebRCS most of the manipulations are a multi step process.
 First you select something and then you apply a manipulation to the selection.
 E.g. first you select a layer and then you adjust the source of that layer or first you select a screen and then you press Take to transition that screen.
 WebRCS keeps track of many selections like screen selection, layer selection, widget selection...
 	In Companion you have the choice of wether you want to use direct commands like "Transition S1" or you can use the same procedure as WebRCS where you select first and then do something with the selection.
 That means Companion has to keep track of the selection as well.
 	All WebRCS Clients and Companion is in fact a WebRCS client have their own selection.
 Client 1 can e.g. have screen S1 selected and client 2 can have screen S2 selected.
 If client one hits Take, S1 will transition and if client 2 hits take, S2 will transition, but none of the clients knows which screen is selected in the other client.
 Your Analog Way device itself also can keep track of all the selections.
 If you turn selection syncronization on, actually the client now will use the selection of the device instead of its local selection.
 If you change the selection it will be changed on the device.
 If other clients also syncronize to the device they will immediately see the changes.
-	If you are using only one WebRCS Client selection syncronization doesn't matter, you are absolute good to go with the local selection of the client.
-But if you want to integrate Companion into your workflow usually you want to turn syncronization on on Companion and on your WebRCS client.
+	If you are using only one WebRCS client, selection syncronization doesn't matter, you are absolute good to go with the local selection of the client.
+But if you want to integrate Companion into your workflow, usually you want to turn syncronization on on Companion and on your WebRCS client.
 	Having said that, there are also situations where you don't want selection syncronization.
 As far as it concerns Companion then you can either use direct commands or you can permanently or temporarily disable syncronization.
 You even could turn sync off, select something locally and turn sync on again in one button.
+	For your convenience Companion can automatically turn on its syncronization after a connection is established.
+WebRCS clients although will always start without syncronization and you have to turn it on manually in the client.

 - Stream Control